 In the context of criminal domestic battery or domestic violence, a question often asked is whether a victim can drop the charges.
 The short answer is No. Only a prosecutor has the discretion whether to charge a person with a crime.
 The victim to a domestic battery can request that the State not press charges, however it is simply a request.

-When you are under investigation for or have been charged with a crime, you want a lawyer who will be available and accessible to protect your rights.
-Florida's criminal justice system can be confusing and intimidating, with a unique set of rules and a language of its own.
+When in need lawyer for a family, a criminal, a criminal traffic or a civil traffic matter, you want a lawyer who will be available and accessible to protect your rights.
+Florida's justice system can be confusing and intimidating, with a unique set of rules and a language of its own.
 An attorney who understands the law and the process can help you evaluate your options and make the right decisions.